jakepresent/RouteFinder/index.md

 On the other hand, a route with more "roof" elements is increasingly more common in harder routes, because a roof is more horizontal, which requires a climber to be more parallel to the ground when they climb this section.
 Climbing a roof requires a great deal of effort, which is why it seems to be associated with more challenging routes.

+Crimp, Jug, Knob & Pinch, Pocket, Sloper
+As you can see in the above view, there are different types of holds that are present in the difficulty categories.
+A "hold" is a rock climbing term for the places on the rock surface that are shaped in a way for a climber to attach themselves to the route and propel themselves higher.
+A crimp is a type of hold that consists of a small edge that can support the tips of a climber's fingers.
+Jugs are large, deep, concave holds that are relatively easy to grab with one or both hands.
+A knob or pinch hold can be "pinched" between a climber's fingers and thumb, and requires intense strength to grasp.
+Pockets are holes within a wall that a climber can use to insert their hand or fingers.
+Slopers are large, round holds that can be difficult to grip and do not have sharply defined edges.